MARKETING EMPLOYEES AND CREATIVES NO LONGER LOOK FOR FOREVER JOBS

 Fresh from launching the PRCA’s ethical professionalism campaign and its diversity and inclusion guidelines, Francis Ingham suggests how the communications industry can continue on the path to diversification and true ethical professionalism

 Communicate magazine runs a number of conferences covering a variety of topics centred around corporate communications, from investor relations and digital stakeholder engagement to employer brand management and internal communications.

 The Corporate Engagement Awards recognises the most successful and innovative corporate partnerships and sponsorships, and the communication strategies around those collaborations.
 More than ever, companies are striving to demonstrate the good in business and how an organisation can engage its partners, support charities and work for communities in which it operates.
 In turn, these activities showcase successful collaborations that raise brand awareness, and more importantly, build reputation.
 Entries close on 6 April.

 DIGITAL IMPACT AWARDS

-The Digital Impact Awards recoginise the cutting edge in digital communications across a broad range of categories including deliverables, social media, and sector.
-The 2018 Digital Impact Awards programme is open for entries until June 15.
-Enter by May 4 to receive £100 off your entry costs.
+The Digital Impact Awards recognise the cutting edge in digital communications across a broad range of categories including deliverables, social media, and sector.
+The 2018 Digital Impact Awards winners will be announced on 16 October 2018.